hzeller/rpi-rgb-led-matrix/README.md

 AB panels also known as outdoor panels, help with performance (you can drive them a bit faster and they'll still look bright enough), but as you drive them faster, you'll eventually run into the same limits.
-Ultimately a Raspberri Pi3 is fast enough to push pixels as quickly as panels can accept them.
+Ultimately a Raspberri Pi3 is fast enough to push pixels as quickly as panels can accept them (actually, not quite an rPi4 goes a bit faster even with the required --led-slowdown-gpio=2).
 Using an FPGA solution could work around some slight inefficiencies but ultimately run into similar limits.
 A general rule of thumb is that running 128x128 on a single channel, is already pushing limits and you will have to make tradeoffs in visual quality.
+128x256 is definitely pushing things and you'll get 100Hz or less depending on the performance options you choose.
+This puts the maximum reasonable resolution at 384x256 for 3 chains.
+You can see more examples and video capture on [Marc MERLIN's page 'RGB Panels, from 192x80, to 384x192, to 384x256 and maybe not much beyond'](http://marc.merlins.org/perso/arduino/post_2020-03-13_RGB-Panels_-from-192x80_-to-384x192_-to-384x256-and-maybe-not-much-beyond.html)

 You can look at this bug for more details: https://github.com/hzeller/rpi-rgb-led-matrix/issues/918#issuecomment-578281400